 Have you noticed that your dog has recently begun to drool excessively?
 While it is normal for dogs to salivate, mainly when they are being fed, but excessive dog drool or hypersalivation can be a sign that something is not right.

-Keep reading and be sure to take your dog to the vet when you notice unusual conditions like excessive dog drool.
+As a dog owner, you need to understand the common reasons for excessive dog drool.
+And be sure to take your dog to the vet if you notice unusual conditions like excessive dog drool.

 Excessive dog drool: Inadequate dental health